Frequently Asked Questions (FAQs)

 - Leaders of key judicatory bodies (e.g., committees, commissions, counsels, etc.).

-- Receive the confirmation email which will include two separate links:
+- Receive the confirmation email which will include a shareable link to the survey.

 - Share the results with the sample group and the leadership.